-Our solutions incorporate proprietary and innovative DDoS protection, WAF and ADC technologies to enable our customers to provide highly reliable, efficient and cost-effective cyber-attack mitigation solutions for a variety of applications.
-We believe our competitive strengths include:
+Our solutions incorporate proprietary and innovative DDoS protection, WAF and ADC technologies to enable us to provide our customers with highly reliable, efficient and costeffective cyber-attack mitigation solutions for a variety of applications.
+We believe our competitive strengths are based on the following key elements:

-- Innovative and proprietary technologies.
-Being one of the first companies to offer hybrid attack mitigation solutions, we have developed and commercially deployed several generations of our products.
-We believe this has given us significant expertise, know-how and leadership in the market for cyber-attack mitigation solutions and assists us in introducing innovative DDoS protection, WAF and ADC technologies that are supported and protected by multiple patents and proprietary rights. - Global presence.
+Innovation, proprietary technologies and thought leadership.
+Being one of the first companies to offer hybrid attack mitigation solutions, we have developed and commercially deployed several generations of our products and solutions.
+We believe this has given us significant expertise, know-how and leadership in the market for cyberattack mitigation solutions and we take part in many technology communities, standard organizations and open source projects.
+At the same time, we continue to invest in research and development of DDoS protection, WAF and ADC technologies in order to introduce new and innovative solutions, which are supported and protected by multiple patents and proprietary rights.

+Global presence.
 We have more than 10,000 customers worldwide and have global sales, support and marketing capabilities.
-For example, we offer global cloud and service infrastructure based on multiple service centers dispersed globally through service data centers in Europe, Asia, North America, South America and Australia. - Strategic relationships.
-We have global technology partner alliances with leading vendors such as Cisco, Check Point, HP, Alcatel-Lucent, IBM, SoftLayer, and NEC.
-We believe these relationships enable us to closely align our product roadmaps with market needs and the product roadmaps of our customers. - Customers.
-Amongst our customers are top banks, stock exchanges, carriers, cloud service providers, internet service providers, retailers and higher-education institutions.
-We believe this portfolio of high profile customers demonstrates the advantage of our solution offerings. - Independence and thought leadership.
-We are an independent developer and provider of cyber-attack mitigation solutions exclusively focused on providing innovative technologies and solutions to this market.
+For example, we offer global cloud and service infrastructure based on multiple service centers dispersed globally through service data centers in Europe, Asia, North America, South America and Australia.
+We currently have local presence in 19 countries around the world.
+As such, our TAC support centers are located to provide 24/7 support service to our customers.

+Strategic relationships.
+We have global technology partner alliances with leading vendors such as Cisco Systems, Inc., Check Point Software Technologies Ltd., Hewlett Packard Enterprise HPE, Nokia Corp, (who acquired Alcatel-Lucent), IBM (International Business Machines Corporation).
+VMware, Inc., and NEC Corp..
+We believe these relationships enable us to closely align our product roadmaps with market needs and the product roadmaps of our customers.

+Customers.
+Our customers include top-tier banks, stock exchanges, carriers, cloud service providers, internet service providers, retailers and higher-education institutions.
+We believe this portfolio of high profile customers demonstrates the advantage and recognition of our solution offerings.

+Independence.
+We are an independent developer and provider of cyber-attack mitigation solutions, focused on providing innovative technologies and solutions to this market.
 We believe that our independence enables us to continue to innovate and deliver advanced, differentiated solutions, and to work with a broader set of partners, providing us a competitive advantage in the industry.